 The objective for most stream restoration projects boil down to five factors according to wildfish.montana.edu and all five have similar if not the same solutions.

-- Enhancement of water quality through planting of stream side native plants and reduction of sediment.
+- Enhancement of water quality through the planting of stream side native plants and reduction of sediment.

 - Managing the riparian zones for reduction of erosion and sediment and for the filtration of runoff for clean water entering the stream.